QuantConnect/Documentation/03-Algorithm-Reference/09-indicators.rst

 Updating your indicator manually allows you to control which data is used and create indicators of other non-price fields.
 For instance, you can use the 3:30 pm price in your daily moving average instead of the after-market closing price, or you may want to use the maximum temperature of the past 10 cloudy days.

-The indicator objects have the :code:`Update()` method that updates the state of an indicator with the given value.
+The indicator objects have the ``Update()`` method that updates the state of an indicator with the given value.
 Depending on the different types of indicators, this value can be the time/decimal pair, a trade bar, a quote bar, or a custom data bar.

-With this method, the indicator will only be ready after the :code:`Update()` method has been used to pump enough data.
-For example, a 10-period daily moving average needs to receive ten daily data points through the :code:`Update()` method.
+With this method, the indicator will only be ready after the ``Update()`` method has been used to pump enough data.
+For example, a 10-period daily moving average needs to receive ten daily data points through the ``Update()`` method.

 .. tabs::